12 Interesting Android Phone Camera Tips and Tricks You Must Try

-4. Keep camera flash usage to minimum
+4. Keep camera flash usage to a minimum

 I have always kept my Android phone’s flash to “Always on” mode thinking more light leads to better pictures, boy was I wrong.
-The story is actually opposite.
+The story is actually the opposite.
 The flash is there to help you take pictures in areas where there is no or less light, it is not a replacement for natural light or even room light.

 Taking pictures with the flash leads to awkward light patches in the picture and shadow disbalance.
-You should only use flash where there is less light and you are sure turning on flash will help get a better photo.
+You should only use flash where there is less light and you are sure turning on the flash will help get a better photo.
 Simply put, treat flash as the last resort; not an enhancer.

 5. Take HDR photos